developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/use/index.md

 ### Recommission a Device

-A device can be recommissioned after being found (in the **Found** state) or previously **Decommissioned** and needs to be placed back into the active device pool (e.g. returned from repair).
+A device can be recommissioned after being found or previously **Decommissioned** and needs to be placed back into the active device pool (e.g. returned from repair).
 Recommissioning a device restarts the device status reporting to the server.
+When recommissioning a device, if a license is available it is automatically allocated to the device.
+If no license is available, the device remains in the decommissioned state, preventing the app from operating and the device from being found.
+<br><br>
 Steps to recommission a device:

 1. In the dashboard, scroll down and tap **Decommissioned** or **Found** to display the corresponding list of devices.